 The key difference between the M and MLX is that the MLX comes with a top board with the programmable LED array and integrated motion sensor (6 Degrees of Freedom).
 Both the M or MLX have the same footprint of 52x24mm with the MLX having a slighting taller profile of 13mm.
 The DUO M is […]

 The DUO M/MLX sensors were purpose built as short range sensor.
 Depending on specific algorithms and lighting conditions the recommended range of the DUO sensor is 0.23-2.5 meters.
 This can be extended with a smaller FOV and/or external illuminators as well as using different algorithms/techniques for measuring depth/objects.

 The fully programmable LED Array allows users to “program” the sequences that control the timing, firing and brightness of the 3 IR LEDs.
 We use custom firmware code in conjunction with an LED driver to do this, not an FPGA.

 The DUO M/MLX both provide 3 pins on the PCB which allow for the following configurations: SYNC_IN – Allows to force camera exposure time with external device signal.
 TRIG_OUT – Allows the device to trigger external lighting or other devices.
-GPIO – General purpose PIN used for communication between linked devices.
-More documentation on this […]
+GND – Common ground for Sync and Trig signals.
+More documentation on this functionality will be […]

 With the DUO M/MLX sensors; each image sensor outputs 8-bit linear image data in RAW format.